-Soooo one weekend, flights thwarted our plans to fly into Puerto Rico.
+But then, one weekend, flights thwarted our vacation plans to Puerto Rico.
 We ended up in Asheville, North Carolina as our second destination of choice.

 Bye, Felicia!
 Oops, I mean Florida.

-Florida has been our home for the past 8 years.
+Florida was our home for the past 8 years.
 When my husband’s commercial airline base closed, we decided to move to the next base in Central Florida.
 There may or may not have been sobbing in a La Quinta hotel room with hysterical not-so-whispers of please don’t make me move to Florida.

 Want to go to the brewery at noon?
 Not a problem.
+We lived for Epcot’s Food and Wine Festival.
 Florida is a great vacation destination.
 A short-term relationship with no commitment.
 A one-night stand gone right.
 Friends with all of the benefits; no strings attached.
 You get it, right?!

-Florida, I am breaking up with you to move to Asheville, NC and here’s why:
+So, Florida, I am breaking up with you to move to Asheville, NC and here’s why:

 1. The Blue Ridge Mountains

 The Blue Ridge Mountains surround Asheville.
-Their smoke and mist must be some magical drug as I never want to leave them.
-I find the mountains inspirational, like Johnny Depp in Secret Window before it all goes wrong.
+Their smoke and mist must be some magical drug; I never want to leave them.
+I find the mountains inspirational just like Johnny Depp in Secret Window before it all goes wrong.